 - Uses lava rocks

 Now there are no 'no-fire' excuses.

-You now know that the next time you have an outing, solo or with friends/family, you can have a portable propane fire pit, or a 'fake campfire' if you will, to gather around when 'real' campfire options don't exist or are not your first pick.
+You now know that the next time you have an outing, you can have a portable propane fire pit or a 'fake campfire' if you will, to gather around when 'real' campfire options don't exist or are not your first pick.

 Camp on, Addicts!